 “Weapons parts—magnetic warheads.”

 “Ah.
-Had to be something like that did it not?
-You have no problem with Authorities breathing down our necks and taking on the risk of someone blowing the boat in half if a crate full of explosives is dropped?”
+Had to be something like that, did it not?
+You have no problem with Authorities breathing down our necks, and taking on the risk of someone blowing the boat in half if a crate full of explosives is dropped?”

-“We’re on the fuckin’ Nitro Express now Hemi.
+“We’re on the fuckin’ Nitro Express now, Hemi.
 Someone has to move this stuff.
 Might as well be pros like us.
 The cargo is supposed to arrive for loading any minute now, actually.
 Is the hold ready for it?”

 “Chips finished up repairs an hour or two ago—at least as repaired as could be with the resources available here—and the bilge is pumped dry.
 I think we can start loading cargo.
-Though if we are hauling explosives you might want to pack in some soft batting first.”
+Though if we are hauling explosives, you might want to pack in some soft batting first.”

-“I’m sure they have been thoroughly packed and duly deactivated… though it would be good if you took a peak at them before they get settled so you—Hemi—are sure they won’t go off if someone walks by a crate with a heavy socket wrench or something.”
+“I’m sure they have been thoroughly packed and duly deactivated . . . though it would be good if you took a peek at them before they get settled so you—Hemi—are sure they won’t go off if someone walks by a crate with a heavy socket wrench or something.”

 There was a tap of someone’s knuckle on the hatch to the galley, and Gregory swung it open a bit.
 He downed the last of an ice cream sandwich he had been working on and tossed the wrapper in the sink.
-“Back from dinner Cap.
+“Back from dinner, Cap.
 Bunch more of those fuckin’ big trolls up at the slip with crates they say are to be loaded into the cargo hold.”

 “That is indeed our cargo.
 You can come help us get ’em stowed properly.
 Hemi?”